| Gauntlet: Dark Legacy Online Strategy

 monster, but you can also use your manual Attack Combos anytime

 you want.
 Who doesn't want more options?
+That covers the options I need to

 cover.
 Next, the characters.
 Although eventually all characters